Eppo-exp/eppo-docs/docs/experiments/interpreting-experiments/experiment-progress-bar.md

 The progress bar helps us understand how much data we have gathered and whether we can confidently end the experiment and make a decision.

-## Precision
+## Precision {#precision}

 The progress of an experiment is measured with respect to **precision**.
-Precision is the uncertainty in the point estimate as defined by the width of the confidence interval, and it is set at the metric level.
+Precision is the uncertainty in the point estimate as defined by the width of the confidence interval.
+For example, suppose that a metric shows a 5% lift for treatment variant versus the control variant, with a confidence interval of 3% to 7%.
+Then, we say the precision is 2%.

+Precision is set at the metric level.
 However, it is possible to override this and set it to a particular value at the experiment level.

 ![Setting precision target](../../../static/img/interpreting-experiments/progress-bar-analysis-plan.png)